basarat/typescript-book/docs/types/index-signatures.md

 console.log(foo["[object Object]"]); // World
 ```

-Ofcourse `number` is supported because
+Of course `number` is supported because

 1. its needed for excellent Array / Tuple support.
 1. even if you use it for an `obj` its default `toString` implementation is nice (not `[object Object]`).